fiatconnect/api-starter/README.md

 ```
 #### Integration tests
 Integration tests are not included with this starter project.
 However, an
-example of how to create a Siwe message is included
+example of how to create a [Sign-In with Ethereum](https://login.xyz/) message for authentication is included
 in `scripts/example-request.ts`.

 ## Structure & Schema Validation